 Here is our list of quick 5 minute team building activities.

-Five minute team building activities are short tasks that improve teamwork.
+Five minute team building activities are quick games and icebreakers that improve teamwork.
 For example, doing stretches, pep talks, and decorating the office.
-The purpose of these games and challenges is to enhance cohesion in teams and energize meetings.
+The purpose of these exercises is to enhance cohesion in teams and energize meetings.

 This list includes: